|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 b.
 Information regarding local government jurisdiction(s), zoning, water and sewer availability, flood zone and/or susceptibility to flooding, coastal high hazard area, storm water management, hydrology (including the presence of wetlands) and total acreage.

-All applicants are strongly encouraged to contact the Clearinghouse
+All first time applicants are strongly encouraged to contact the Clearinghouse

-include all maps, attachments, and other supporting documents.
+include all maps, project description/scope of work, and other supporting documents.

 As previously described, certain projects not anticipated to affect Florida's environment are exempt from Clearinghouse review.
 This determination must be made by the Clearinghouse.
-Governor's Executive Order 95-359 requires that exempt projects be submitted to the appropriate RPC(s) - the one(s) in which the proposed activity will be located or will have impacts - for regional review (see Attachment 6 for a map of RPCs by county).
+Governor's Executive Order 95-359 requires that exempt projects be submitted to the appropriate RPC(s) - the one(s) in which the proposed activity will be located or will have impacts - for regional review.
 When an applicant is notified that a proposed federal assistance application is exempt from Clearinghouse review, it is then the responsibility of the applicant to forward one copy of the application and any attachments to each affected RPC.
 The RPC may contact the applicant directly if additional information is needed for review.
 If regional or local concerns are subsequently identified by an RPC, it will inform both the applicant and the Clearinghouse, and the RPC may request the Clearinghouse to formally route and review the project.

 If the Clearinghouse receives an application for an exempt project, the Clearinghouse will forward the application to the appropriate RPC for regional review.
 The applicant will be notified in writing that the project was received by the Clearinghouse and forwarded to the RPC following determination of exemption.